kkirstein/proglang-playground/README.md

 # Clojure

-Clojure is a LISP-style language for the Java Virtuell Machine (JVM).
+Clojure is a LISP-style language for the Java Virtual Machine (JVM).

 # ClojureScript